JelleKUL/python-package-template/README.md

 ### Documentation hosting
 Github works with the github actions automation system. a yaml based instruction platform.
 You can enable the github pages in your project settings by selecting the `gh-pages` branch after the workflow has run at least once.

+>[!WARNING]
+> be sure to set read and write permissions to the bot in your settings

 Create a `.github/workflows/'name'.yml` file and
 ```yml
 name: Docs